mikedsharp/rebound/README.md

 A Game I made back in 2012 or 2013, for a competition in C++

-**UPDATE 03/02/2024**: The game is buildable again!
-I upgraded it to use SDL 2 and i've provided executables for Windows and Linux, I will shortly have a build Mac (hopefully)
+**UPDATE 02/04/2024**: The game is buildable again!
+I upgraded it to use SDL 2 and i've provided executables for Windows, Linux, Max and for the web.

 This game was made for the Moosader Forum Competition 8: Procedural/Random Generated Game.